viamrobotics/docs/docs/manage/CLI.md

 ##### The `meta.json` file

-When uploading a custom module, the Viam Registry tracks your module's metadata in a `meta.json` file.
+When uploading a custom module, the Viam registry tracks your module's metadata in a `meta.json` file.
 This file is created for you when you run the `viam module create` command, with the `module_id` field pre-populated based on the `--name` you provided to `create`.
-If you later make changes to this file, you can register those changes with the Viam Registry by using the `viam module update` command.
+If you later make changes to this file, you can register those changes with the Viam registry by using the `viam module update` command.

 The `meta.json` file includes the following configuration options: